-The current European legislation (Directive 2004/28/EC amending the Directive 2001/82/EC on the Community code relating to veterinary medicinal products) establishes that AMU is the responsibility of a veterinarian.
+2001/82/EC on the Community code relating to veterinary medicinal products) establishes that AMU on breeding farms is the responsibility of a veterinarian, who is normally self-employed or employed in the feed industry.

-In Italy, veterinarians of the National Service are responsible for pharmacovigilance and pharmacosurveillance; normally, these veterinarians do not prescribe veterinary drugs, with particular exceptions (for example, when they are authorised to carry out clinical activities); while drug prescription is normally in charge of self-employed veterinarians or veterinarians employed in the feed industry.
+In Italy, veterinarians of the National Service are responsible for pharmacovigilance and pharmacoviryeillance; normally, these veterinarians do not prescribe veterinary drugs.

-In this scenario, it is essential to increase the veterinarians' awareness of antimicrobial resistance (AMR) and prudent AMU in livestock farms, as the prescription of drugs falls within their responsibilities (World Health Organization 2014; European Centre for Disease Prevention and Control 2015; World Organisation for Animal Health 2016).
+In this scenario, it is essential to increase the veterinarians' awareness of AMR and prudent AMU in livestock farms, as the prescription of drugs falls within their responsibilities (World Health Organization 2014; European Centre for Disease Prevention and Control 2015).
 The veterinarian therefore has a double task: to prescribe antimicrobials in a coherent way, and to render farmers aware of the correct use of antimicrobials.